arthurprs/floki/README.md

 **Atention, this is a work in progress and probably unusable at this point**

 Floki borrows concepts from both Kafka and Amazon SQS into an easy to use package.
 Queues have independent channels which allow efficient fanout and are persisted to disk.
 Clients talk to it using Redis protocol and commands, so all Redis existing clients can be used.
-Althought there's no replication or clustering support and it might never have.
+Although there's no replication or clustering support and it might never have.

 The design is based on a single thread to handle all networking using an async io but the actual commands are dispatched to a thread pool for execution.
 State is kept in-memory and checkpointed to disk periodically, queue storage is based on a Write Ahead Log splited into segments.